 We had in total 4 nights in Guinevere and loved her.

 Ps.
-We have written a blog post with many tips for the anyone having their first experience with campervans.
+We have written a blog post with many tips for the anyone having their first campervan rental experience.
 You can check this blog post here.

 Here you can see our daughter’s vlog review of Guinevere.